 A confrontation – not just an assault – will create a complex crime scene: the place in disarray, with violence moving through the space over time, leaving evidence of chaos and struggle, revealing that the outcome was not foreordained.

-To be proud of your self, to refuse to be intimidated, to be alert and strong takes work.
+To refuse to be intimidated, to be alert and strong, takes work.

 To enable others to do the same takes even more.
-That is our job.
+As instructors that is our job.
 It is worth doing.
-As you do it – difficult, anonymous, thankless and possibly fruitless as that work may seem – you will change.
-You become strong.
-You get a life worth living.
-And you improve the lives of other people as you do.
+As you do that job you will change.
+You become stronger.
+You get a life more rewarding and more worthy.
+You improve the lives of other people as you do.

 People are being taught to take advantage of others.
-To exploit them and manipulate them, in the name of an ideal, because it’s them or us, to ascend in status, power and prestige, or because it feels good, and the only alternative, it seems to them, is to feel bad.
+To exploit them and manipulate them, for fun, for money, sometimes in the name of an ideal, because it’s them or us, to ascend in status, power and prestige; because it feels good, and because the only alternative, it seems to them, is to feel bad.